roman-milk/roman-milk.github.io/training-teach.md

  I crawled up the stairs and we ended up in a mammoth bedroom, the king-sized bed looking like a shrine in the middle.
 I crawled to my Mistress's feet, and she bent down and petted my hair.
 "Good girl," she cooed as if I had just done a trick.
 My cheeks flushed red with embarrassment.
 I felt degraded, humiliated.
 I was a strong, powerful woman, someone who inspired others; yet here I was being treated like a family pet.
 I should have been angry, and yet I was eager to please even more.
 I desperately wanted her approval.
 I wanted nothing more than to please her.
 It made no sense, but I no longer seemed able to follow logic.
 I was her slave and wouldn't even consider disobeying any order, no matter how extremely mortifying.

  I watched her as she disappeared into a huge walk-in closet.
 When she returned a couple of minutes later, she was wearing a strap-on cock and was carrying a large silver tray.
 She walked past me and put the tray, with an array of toys and lubes on it, on the table next to the bed.
 She commanded, "Slave, get on the bed now."
-Report_Story #3